Planning through the projects

 1. Choose whether to view the lessons by 'Stage/Subject' by clicking the relevant tab at the top of the page.

-8. Select ‘Cancel’ to keep working on the project or 'Edit attainments' if you would like to adjust any attainments.
+7. Select ‘Cancel’ to keep working on the project or 'Edit attainments' to record the attainments for individual children.

 Assessing planned lessons